erperejildo/my-rents-support/README.md

 ## Support

-In order to help users with any problem they can face we have [THIS PAGE](https://github.com/erperejildo/my-rents-support/issues/new)THIS PAGE to create issues.
+In order to help users with any problem they can face we have [THIS PAGE](https://github.com/erperejildo/my-rents-support/issues/new) to create issues.

 The more info you provide, the faster we can fix the issue so don't hesitate to write a long message.